 Research & Publications

-Before coming to Yale, Dini was a research associate at Keele University in England for numerous mixed-method research projects focused on addiction and psychiatric disorders.
-She also worked as a clinical studies officer coordinating mental health clinical trials part of the UK National Mental Health Research Network.
+Before coming to Yale, Dini was a research associate at Keele University in England responsible for day-to-day implementation of research activities focused on addiction and psychiatric disorders.
+She also worked as a clinical studies officer for the National Health Service coordinating multisite clinical trials part of the UK National Mental Health Research Network.
 She previously served as a peer educator and researcher at Indonesia’s first AIDS service organization, Yayasan Pelita Ilmu.
-Dini earned her MSc in Psychological Approaches to Health at University of Leeds, and BSc in Psychology at Universitas Indonesia.
+Dini earned her MSc in Psychological Approaches to Health at University of Leeds, and Bachelor in Psychology at Universitas Indonesia.